Rhino Whole House

 The new EQ-1000 Premium Whole House Filter features:

 20" 5.0 micron pre-filter and 0.35 micron post-filter

-Save 30% on inline shower filter systems, or 50% if you buy them with Water for Life.
+Any premium shower filter system $54.99, or save 50% if you buy it with Water for Life.

-Save 30% on 3-year whole house systems and tank replacements.
+Save 30% on all whole house systems and tank replacements.

 1. What is the difference between city water and well water? — City water is pre-treated to make sure it is free of bacteria, viruses and common contamination sources.
 City water is regulated so that the contaminants regulated by the EPA fall within or below EPA guidelines.
 Well water is untreated water from an underground aquifer that is pumped into a house.
 Well water may contain higher than average levels of iron or sulfur, or other contaminants.

 2. Why are whole house water filters considered point of entry systems? — The filtration system is installed at the point where the main water supply enters the home, delivering filtered water to all subsequent outlets.

 3. What is hard water? — Hard water contains a higher than average amount of dissolved minerals (primarily calcium and magnesium), and a higher concentration of multivalent cations (Ca2+ and Mg2+).

 4. Does having hard water mean it is contaminated? — No, hard water is more of a nuisance than a health issue, and is not considered contaminated.
 Most water sources in the USA are considered hard.
 Is hard water safe to drink? — Yes, hard water is healthy enough to drink.